 Mobility is a hugely important aspect of health and body function, and yet it is very often neglected in favour of strength and/or aerobic exercise.
-With increased mobility you are less likely to develop chronic injuries like bursitis or tendonitis, less likely to suffer from acute sprains and strains and much more likely to be able to touch your toes/squat down low or do repetitive tasks without pain or injury!
-Today we are going to delve into exactly what mobility means, what happens when you lose our mobility and some methods that you can use to improve your mobility and show your body some love.
+With increased mobility, you are less likely to develop chronic injuries like bursitis or tendonitis, less likely to suffer from acute sprains and strains and much more likely to be able to touch your toes/squat down low or do repetitive tasks without pain or injury!
+Today we are going to delve into exactly what mobility means, what happens when you lose your mobility and some methods that you can use to improve your mobility and show your body some love.

 Mobility refers to your ability to move freely and in a controlled manner – this is the entire range of motion that you are able to move in just by using your muscles.
 An example of good mobility is someone who can lift their leg up high onto a fence, or who can bend forward and place their hands on the floor.
 This can often be confused with flexibility which is the ability of your joints to move in a pain-free range (no matter how you are achieving that range) which includes lifting a leg further by pulling with your arms.